 Curtis McPeake’s name is spoken with something very much like reverence in the nationwide banjo community. —Bluegrass Unlimited

-Throughout a career spanning 70 years in the music business, Curtis McPeake has played stints with some of the biggest names in the history of bluegrass music.
-Not only was he one of Bill Monroe’s “Blue Grass Boys,” recording 18 classic cuts with Monroe in the early ‘60’s, he was a stand-in for Earl Scruggs in Flatt & Scruggs on many occasions, and he toured with Danny Davis and the Nashville Brass.
-McPeake was also part of the Opry staff band for eight years and a Nashville session player, appearing on hundreds of recordings.
+Curtis McPeake, now 90 years old, has played stints with some of the biggest names in the history of bluegrass and country music over the course of his 70-year career.
+He was one of Bill Monroe’s “Blue Grass Boys,” recording 18 classic cuts with Monroe in the early ‘60’s, he was a stand-in for Earl Scruggs in Flatt & Scruggs shows on many occasions – live and on television, and he toured internationally with Danny Davis and the Nashville Brass for 18 years.
+McPeake was also part of the Opry staff band for eight years and was a Nashville session player, appearing on hundreds of recordings.

 This album grew out of twenty-plus years of playing music together and discovering songs and arrangements we both love.
 On this project, Curtis plays “Betsy,” his iconic ca. 1939 Gibson RB75 banjo, and I back him up on the 1949 Martin D-28 guitar that I learned to play this style of music on as a kid.
 I had sold that guitar in 1984 – out of necessity.
 When it unexpectedly found its way back to me several years ago, it instantly became my go-to guitar for backing up Curtis and Betsy.
 We recorded these tracks in August, 2017, two months before Curtis’ 90th birthday. – Andy May

 Curtis Mc Peake – 5-string banjo, harmony vocals – baritone

 Andy May – Guitar, lead vocals

 Tim Dishman – Bass, harmony vocals – tenor